juliasilge/tidytext/README.md

 ### Tidy text mining example: the `unnest_tokens` function

 The novels of Jane Austen can be so tidy!
-Let's use the text of Jane Austen's 6 completed, published novels from the [janeaustenr](https://cran.r-project.org/package=janeaustenr) package, and bring them into a tidy format. janeaustenr provides them as a one-row-per-line format:
+Let's use the text of Jane Austen's 6 completed, published novels from the [janeaustenr](https://cran.r-project.org/package=janeaustenr) package, and transform them to a tidy format. janeaustenr provides them as a one-row-per-line format:

 ```r